Vyral/bud-gragg/_drafts/how-to-simultaneously-buy-and-sell-homes.md

 {% include youtube.html %}

-Buying and selling homes simultaneously is entirely possible; you just need some preparation.
+<center>Buying and selling homes simultaneously is entirely possible; you just need some preparation.</center>

 There are a few ways you can go about buying and selling homes at the same time.
 You can buy first and then sell, sell first and then buy, or you can conduct a concurrent/simultaneous close of escrow.